Congress OKs bill expanding rewards program

 The program, established in 1984, gives the secretary of state the authority to offer a reward for information leading to the arrest or conviction of anyone who plans, commits or attempts international terrorist acts.
 The amount of the reward would be at the secretary’s discretion.
 The bill would expand that authority to allow the State Department to publicize and pay rewards for information about individuals involved in transnational organized crime or foreign nationals wanted by any international criminal tribunal for war crimes or genocide.

 Kony and his ruthless guerrilla group, the Lord’s Resistance Army, are responsible for a nearly three-decade campaign of terror in Central Africa that has been marked by child abductions and widespread killings.
+The United States designated the Lord’s Resistance Army a terrorist organization in 2001.
+Kony is wanted by the International Criminal Court for heinous attacks in multiple countries.

 In 2010, Obama dispatched 100 U.S. troops -- mostly Army Special Forces -- to Central Africa to advise regional forces in their hunt for Kony, a military move that received strong bipartisan congressional support.